- The Student Dramaturgy Initiative

 - Significance: how does this project inform, challenge or advance the field of dramaturgy, in general and/or within the student’s school?

 The LMDA/KCACTF Dramaturgy Award is open to both undergraduate and graduate students who have completed dramaturgy work, in whichever sense they define that.
 Submissions may include work associated with production dramaturgy, new play development, in-depth classwork case studies, and digital dramaturgical projects.
-Students may also submit dramaturgical work begun and interrupted by COVID-19 lockdowns, for productions subsequently cancelled.
+Students may also submit dramaturgical work begun and interrupted by COVID-19 lockdowns, and for productions subsequently cancelled.
 Recent graduates and students who are not currently enrolled are also eligible for consideration.
 Projects must be concluded by the listed deadline, and to be eligible, students must attend the Festival’s virtual portfolio review session and are strongly encouraged to take part in the other dramaturgy enrichment opportunities offered throughout the week.

 Fill out the application form, identifying the dramaturg and the project.
 Fill out the application form, identifying the dramaturg and the project.